Azure/benchpress/examples/ApiManagement/ApiManagement_Example.md

 # How To Run ApiManagement.Tests.ps1

-`ApiManagement.Tests.ps1` contains examples of using the `Confirm-AzBPApiManagement`, `Confirm-AzBPApiManagementApi`, `Confirm-AzBPApiManagementDiagnostic`, `Confirm-AzBPApiManagementLogger`, and `Confirm-AzBPApiManagementPolicy` cmdlets.
+`ApiManagement.Tests.ps1` contains examples of using the `Confirm-AzBPApiManagement*` cmdlets.

 ## Pre-Requisites